pact-foundation/pact-provider-verifier/README.md

 Read the [Provider States section on docs.pact.io](https://docs.pact.io/documentation/provider_states.html) for an introduction to provider states.

-To allow the correct data to be set up before each interaction is replayed, you will need to create an HTTP endpoint (which may or may not actually be in the same application as your provider) that accepts a JSON document that looks like:
+To allow the correct data to be set up before each interaction is replayed, you will need to create a dev/test only HTTP endpoint that accepts a JSON document that looks like:

 ```json
 {